 How to fix - Command Injection

-Command injection is a type of vulnerability that occurs when an attacker is able to inject malicious commands into a web application, which are then executed by the system.
+Command injection is a type of vulnerability that occurs when an attacker can inject malicious commands into a web application, which are then executed by the system.
 This can allow the attacker to gain access to sensitive information, execute arbitrary code, or launch a denial of service attack.
 You can fix it by:

 Additionally, it's a good practice to use a language or framework that has built-in protection against command injection, such as the subprocess library in Python.
 This library provides a way to execute commands in a safe way, by separating the command and its arguments, and by providing a way to specify which arguments are allowed.